Why Your Credit Score Is Important as a Student

 When you’re attending college you have a lot to worry about, such as tuition, assignments, and a part-time job or work-study job.
 Most importantly, you are starting to build the path of what direction your life is going to go in.

 So, let’s fast forward – you just graduated and you’re on the job hunt.
 You may be under the impression that credit is something you’re not going to need until later on in life, but that is a misconception!
-Did you know your employer can look at your credit score when deciding to hire you?
+Did you know your employer can look at your credit report when deciding to hire you?
 You will also need to have a good credit score to obtain your own apartment!
 Your credit score will play a vital role in your life, and college is a great time to start building up your score.

 Here’s why you should focus on your credit as a student and how it will pay off down the road: